Five-year plans of the Soviet Union: Background

 Joseph Stalin inherited and upheld the New Economic Policy (NEP) from Vladimir Lenin.
 In 1921, Lenin had persuaded the 10th Party Congress to approve the NEP as a replacement for the War Communism that had been set up during the Russian Civil War.
-In War Communism, the state had assumed control of all means of production, exchange, and communication.
 All land had been declared nationalized by the Decree on Land, finalized in the 1922 Land Code, which also set collectivization as the long-term goal.
 Although the peasants had been allowed to work the land they held, the production surplus was bought by the state (on the state's terms), and the peasants cut production; whereupon food was requisitioned.
 Money gradually came to be replaced by barter and a system of coupons.

+Leon Trotsky had delivered a joint report to the April Plenum of the Central Committee in 1926 which proposed a program for national industrialisation and the replacement of annual plans with five-year plans.
+His proposals were rejected by the Central Committee majority which was controlled by the troika and derided by Stalin at the time.
+Stalin's version of the five-year plan was implemented in 1928 and took effect until 1932.

 When the war ended, the NEP took over from War Communism.
 During this time, the state had controlled all large enterprises (i.e. factories, mines, railways) as well as enterprises of medium size, but small private enterprises, employing fewer than 20 people, were allowed.
 The requisitioning of farm produce was replaced by a tax system (a fixed proportion of the crop), and the peasants were free to sell their surplus (at a state-regulated price) - although they were encouraged to join state farms (Sovkhozes, set up on land expropriated from nobles after the 1917 revolution), in which they worked for a fixed wage like workers in a factory.
 The money came back into use, with new banknotes being issued and backed by gold.